LukasUNCW/VaR-Risk-Modeling-Backtesting-Engine/README.md

 This is the statistical meaning of VaR, visualized.

 How to read it
--VaR is a quantile, not a worst case
+- VaR is a quantile, not a worst case
 - At 99% VaR:
   - 99% of losses fall left of the line
   - 1% fall right (tail losses)